mailgun/documentation/source/user_manual.rst

 If you are sending a MIME you can instead pass template variables via the ``X-Mailgun-Template-Variables`` header.

 .. note:: It is possible to use values defined via ``v:`` option or ``X-Mailgun-Variables`` in your templates.
-          However if you do so, the variables are included in the delivered message via the ``X-Mailgun-Variables``.
-          If this is not desired, you should use the ``t:variables`` option or ``X-Mailgun-Template-Variables`` header instead.
+          However if you do so, the variables are included in the delivered message via the ``X-Mailgun-Variables`` header.
+If this is not desired, use the ``t:variables`` option or ``X-Mailgun-Template-Variables`` header instead.

 **Handlebars**